robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 reasoning about the code.
 To do so, we use objects that follow the laws of algebraic structures defined in the [Fantasy Land][] specification for JavaScript.

+But what's a monad?
+A monad is a wrapper for some computational context, which satisfies certain algebraic laws, and provides you a single operation to create a new monad by transforming the computational context from another monad.
+But don't worry if you don't get this now, monads are intentionally abstract — so we can generalise everything!
+Which is why we'll instead look at specific types of monads in this article.

 [Maybe]: https://github.com/folktale/monads.maybe